vijayst/react-native-places/codementor.md

   <PlaceMap />
 </TabBarIOS.Item>
 ```
-Our favourite destinations are stored as annotations on the map.
+Our favorite destinations are stored as annotations on the map.
 Annotation has a title, latitude and longitude.
 We will define the annotations on the state of the main component `Places`.

 ```
 constructor() {